saidvandeklundert/saidvandeklundert.github.io/_posts/2020-1-30-napalm_and_nxos.md

   pp(device.get_lldp_neighbors())
 ```

 The nice thing about those methods is that they return structured data.
 Not everything is available out of the box though.
 The OSPF neighbors for instance are not among the 'getters'.
-One quick and easy way to retrieve structured data from the NXOS is through the use of the <b>| json</b> option that is available to several CLI commands.
+One quick and easy way to retrieve structured data from the NX-OS is through the use of the <b>| json</b> option that is available to several CLI commands.

 ```python